dsuryd/dotNetify-Elements/DevApp/server/Docs/Structure/Modal.md

 The element to display other elements in a modal box.
 It can include a header and a footer, either as property values, or nested along with the content and marked with HTML tags `<header>` and `<footer>`.

+Turn the element into a modal form by adding _form_ as its property.
+Just like the _Form_ element, it provides events to intercept form submission and/or validation error.

 [inset]

 ```csharp